-Building from an academic and professionally-focused literature review, semi-structured stakeholder interviews, and focus groups, the authors develop a health equity framework that focuses on improving health outcomes for vulnerable communities and suggest an evaluation strategy capable of determining specific population needs.
-The framework considers all phases of a project's lifecycle - planning, constructing, and operating - and proposes indicators by which to track a variety of health outcomes.
-The framework centers around the perspective that affected communities should be actively involved in project governance through a Community Advisory Board (CAB), in the construction and operations through fair labor practices, and in the ongoing evaluation through the development of metrics and subsequent monitoring (12-14).
-The authors apply the framework to the theoretical case of the third crossing, using specific examples within the Bay Area context to explore concepts with wider applicability.
+Building from an academic and professionallyliterature review, semi-structured stakeholder interviews, and focus groups, we develop a health equity framework that focuses on improving health outcomes for vulnerable communities and suggest an evaluation strategy capable of determining specific population needs.
+The framework considers major phases of a project's lifecycle - planning, constructing, and operating - and proposes indicators by which to track a variety of health outcomes.
+The framework centers around the perspective that affected communities should be actively involved in project governance through a Community Advisory Board (CAB), which is a governing body that includes representatives from the general public and key community stakeholders.
+The CAB should be involved in the planning, construction and operation, and in ongoing evaluation of the infrastructure projection (12-14).
+We apply the framework to the case of the third crossing, using specific examples within the Bay Area context to explore concepts with wider applicability.